ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 # Understanding Deep Packet Inspection

 Deep Packet Inspection, often abbreviated as DPI, is a technology that enables the inspection and analysis of the content of data packets as they traverse a network.
 Unlike traditional packet inspection, which focuses on the header information of packets, DPI dives into the payload, scrutinizing the actual data being transmitted.

+Packet Inspection: 	Shallow Packet Inspection
+Analyze upto layer 4 of OSI Layer model
+				Deep packet Inspection
+Analyze upto layer 7 in OSI model(Visibility of all the layers)

 This granular level of examination provides a wealth of information about the nature and purpose of the data.

 # Deep Packet Inspection vs. Conventional Packet Filtering